Low solution rank of the matrix LASSO under RIP with consequences for rank-constrained algorithms: Guarantees for nonconvex rank-constrained optimization

 However, \Cref{thm:cvx_rankbd} guarantees, in many useful cases, that $\rhat \coloneqq \rank(\Mhat)$ is small (where, again $\Mhat$ is a global optimum of \eqref{eq:opt_orig}).
 Therefore, we can consider restricted-rank versions of \eqref{eq:opt_orig}.
 For any $r \geq \rhat$, $\Mhat$ will also be a global optimum of

 The rank-restricted problem \eqref{eq:opt_lowrank} is nonconvex but lends itself well to more computationally efficient algorithms than \eqref{eq:opt_orig}.
 We consider two types of algorithm: a projected proximal gradient descent algorithm and the Burer-Monteiro factorized approach.
-We first present theoretical guarantees (\Cref{thm:PPGD,thm:landscape}) that are independent of \Cref{thm:cvx_rankbd} (assuming only the existence of a low-rank solution to \eqref{eq:opt_orig}), then we combine these results with \Cref{thm:cvx_rankbd} to obtain specific guarantees in \Cref{cor:sensing_alg}.
+We first present theoretical guarantees (\Cref{thm:PPGD,thm:landscape}) that are independent of \Cref{thm:cvx_rankbd}, then we combine these results with \Cref{thm:cvx_rankbd} to obtain more specific results in \Cref{cor:sensing_alg}.